 We aim to support children's hospices as well as children's hospitals.
-For parents of children with very serious health problems hospices are places of hope, a source of invaluable help and support.
-We want to improve the comfort of the patients, working conditions of staff and support parents and guardians of the youngest of patients.
+For parents of children with serious health problems, hospices are places of hope, a source of invaluable help and support.
+Furthermore, we want to improve the patients' comfort working conditions of staff and support parents and guardians of the youngest patients.

 Volunteer Firefighters & Search & Rescue Units

 Volunteer Firefighters and people volunteering at Search & Rescue Units are there when the local communities need their support the most.
-They are there to help when disaster strikes, yet they often receive very little help from the state.
-We decided to step in!
+They help when disaster strikes, yet they often receive very little help from the state.
+So we decided to step in!